ampdes/gsoc24/README.md

 Our target engine types are BP4, BP5 and HDF5, and our unit tests have successfully passed for BP4 and BP5.
 We write data from (multiple) processes to global arrays and read back chunks to reconstruct the DOLFINx objects: Mesh, Meshtags and Functions.

 NOTE: An idea for a future feature enhancement is that we could use data compression operators for arrays which store topology offsets and cell types which have a great potential for compression.

-## Checkpointing module (part 1): Mesh

-Mesh data consists of geometry and topology.
-Geometry can be time dependent.
-Topology is constant over time.

-TODO:
- - [ ] description of node coordinates and coordinate element.
- - [ ] description of topology and mapping between geometry and topology entities

-The metadata of Mesh is:

-1. Attributes

- - `version` : version of DOLFINx
- - `git_hash` : GIT HASH of the DOLFINx used to generate the data
- - `name` : name of the mesh
- - `dim` : geometrical dimension of the mesh
- - `tdim` : topological dimension
- - `cell_type` : cell type of the coordinate element
- - `degree` : polynomial degree of the coordinate element used to define the triangulation
- - `lagrange_variant` : integration points

-2. Variables
-Note: The following scalar variables are used to define the size of the ADIOS2 global arrays when writing and can be inferred from the dimensions of the saved ADIOS2 global arrays when reading.
-Therefore, these scalar variables are not saved.

-   - Scalars
-        - `num_nodes` : number of vertices in the mesh
-        - `num_cells` : number of cells

-   - Arrays
-        - `x` : coordinate array, size `(num_nodes, 3)`
-        - `topology` : cell to vertex connectivity
-            - `topology_array` : flattened array
-            - `topolgy_offset` : offsets demarcating the cells

-        The following are needed in optimized N-N checkpointing where the partition information is also saved.
-        - `input_global_indices` : original input mesh's global indices
-        - `orginal_cell_indices` : original input mesh's cell indices

 ### Typical write